Clan MacAulay: After 1600

 The Glorious Revolution of 1688 saw the overthrow of the Roman Catholic, James II of England, in favour of the Protestant, William III of Orange.
 Though most of the English accepted William, Jacobites within Ireland and Scotland opposed him in favour of the deposed James.
 In 1689, the Earl of Argyll's offer to raise a regiment of 600 men in aid of William was accepted.
 Argyll's regiment was to consist of 10 companies of about 60 men each.
 That same year, Archibald MacAulay of Ardincaple raised a company of fencibles in aid of William.
 William and his wife Mary were crowned King and Queen of Scotland as William II and Mary II on 5 November 1689.
 In 1690, "Ardencaple's Company" within the Earl of Argyll's Regiment was commanded by Captain Archibald MacAulay of Ardencaple, Lieutenant John Lindsay, and Ensign Robert MacAulay "Anshent" (ancient).
 Later in 1694, Archibald's younger brother, Robert, is listed as Captain Robert MacAulay in the Earl of Argyll's Regiment of Foot.
-Even after the revolution had succeeded there was still a fear of invasion in Dumbartonshire by adherents to the expelled Jacobite king.
+Even after the revolution had succeeded there was still a fear of invasion in Dunbartonshire by adherents to the expelled Jacobite king.
 Local parishes were required to muster their men.
 An example of the size of one particular muster around 1693 is as follows: in Kilmaronock, fifty men and ten guns; in Gleneagles, seventy-four men and three-score swords; in Luss, seventy men "with arms conforme"; in Cardross, one hundred men and thirty stand of arms; and in Rhu, there were eighty-men and fifty-six firelocks.
 At first the individual parishes selected their own officers, but at general musters they were divided into two companies—one containing those above Leven, and those living below in the other.
 At a shire mustering at Kilpatrick in 1696, MacAulay of Ardincaple was selected as Captain of the company above Leven, with Noble of Ferme, Lieutenant, and Dugald MacFarlane of Tullibintall, Ensign.